EliasOenal/verity/verity.md

 #### Conflict Resolution

-In the event of a conflict where different versions of the same IPC exist within the network with the same timestamp and same challenge level, the version with the "higher" cube hash is considered the most recent.
-"Higher" can be defined in various ways, such as interpreting the hash as a big-endian number and choosing the cube with the larger number, or interpreting the hash as a string and choosing the cube with the lexicographically later hash.
-This deterministic method ensures a fair resolution of conflicts and doesn't inherently favor any particular cube.
+In the event of a conflict where different versions of the same IPC exist within the network, the cube lifetime function is used to determine the cube with the longest lifespan.
+The cube with the longest lifespan is considered the most recent version and is to be favored.

- > See MUC conflict resolution

 ## Cube Lifetime Function